Here’s a bit of a catch-22. What can you do when you have high-interest rate credit card balances and bad credit?

 Yes, this is a bit of an ask because they’re essentially agreeing to take on your debt, but a family member should be willing to help you avoid paying needless interest, especially a husband or wife.

-Do the math and take the time to research the offers available to you with your current bank and card issuers.
-You’ll be surprised at the number of options you have, even with a bad credit score.
+Lastly, do the math and take the time to research the offers available to you with your current bank and card issuers.
+You’ll be surprised at the number of options available to you, even with a bad credit score.

 Learn more: How to raise your credit score.